The Story of Printmaking : A Global History of Art

 Status: Available (Forthcoming)

-A vivid history of the evolution of printmaking as a means of creative expression, from prehistory to the present day The significance of printmaking within the history of art is often underplayed, obscured, or misunderstood.
+A vivid history of the evolution of printmaking as a means of creative expression, from prehistory to the present day The significance of printmaking within the history of art is often underplayed, obscured or misunderstood.
 This book tells the story of artist prints from across the globe in a manner that is accessible and engaging.
-It demystifies how prints are made, from woodblock to etching.
-Throughout history, printmaking has defied easy categorisation.
-It has straddled "fine" art practices, commercially minded production, and has been employed as much for creative experimentation as it has for disseminating information.
-Its story is interwoven with industry, scientific discovery, war, politics, and cultural exchange.
-Born out of collaboration (where artists, printers, and publishers come together) it has been defined by democratisation: print brings art to the people.
+It demystifies how prints are made - from woodblock to etching - and explores how, throughout history, printmaking has defied easy categorisation, straddling 'fine' art practices and commercially minded production.
+In fact, it has been employed as much for creative experimentation as it has for disseminating information.
+Beginning in ancient East Asia and travelling through Renaissance Europe, revolutionary Mexico, and post-Apartheid South Africa, these ten chapters celebrate the interconnected nature of the printed image and its multiple histories, while illuminating the lesser-known players who have been deliberately or erroneously overlooked.
 Whether formed by slicing linoleum or plunging plates into acid, then distributed via bound books or pasted posters, the print has not just replicated the world, it has shaped it.

 To be able to view the table of contents for this publication then please subscribe by clicking the button below...